ClinicalTrialsTeam/ctfrontier/cdk/README.md

 The project also includes a command line utility for interacting with CDK.
 This command line utility wraps many of the standard CDK commands and some AWS CLI commands to provide additional functionality.

+Acknowledgement to https://github.com/harvard-dce/zoom-recording-ingester for the ideas for general file structure for setting up the CDK project.
+This project's CLI tool for interacting with CDK is also inspired by the invoke tasks CLI tool used by zoom ingester however this project uses the Click library (<https://click.palletsprojects.com/en/7.x/>) rather than Invoke (<http://www.pyinvoke.org/>).

 ### Useful Links

 AWS CDK documentation in Python: <https://docs.aws.amazon.com/cdk/api/latest/python/index.html>